Sudarshan Shetty: Paper Moon (1995)

 His first important solo, Paper Moon, coincided with the shift between painting and sculpture that was taking place in Shetty's oeuvre.
-The exhibition that took place at Pundole Art Gallery and Framasji Cawasjee Hall, Mumbai and at Ravindra Bhavan, New Delhi, comprised largely fibreglass and wood sculptures of familiar objects, which critic Ranjit Hoskote described as ‘highly stylised, phantasmagoric fairground images.’

 Consanguinity (2003)

 In 2003, the Bose Pacia Modern in New York opened the Habitat Visual Arts Center in New Delhi, where Shetty exhibited his major solo Consanguinity.
 The intersection between body and object is most clearly visible in Consanguinity, a show that was clearly an elegy for the absent body.
 Anthropomorphised objects formed the core of the show with bleeding trumpets, snapping scissors in a bathtub and eyeballs encased in glass jars.
 Blood and its multiple forms were repeatedly encountered in the nine exhibits, which explore the very proposition of human mortality.

 Party is Elsewhere (2005)

-In 2005, Shetty had a show called ‘Party is Elsewhere’, which was conceived for an anniversary party for a gallery space in a building that had been gutted by fire prior to the date.
+In 2005, Shetty had a show called 'Party is Elsewhere', which was conceived for an anniversary party for a gallery space in a building that had been gutted by fire prior to the date.
 The relentless beating of two wooden hammers on two large tables with 365 empty wine glasses kept one in a state of constant alarm.
 There was violence in the noise and the fragility of the wine glasses was created.
 A neon sign in cursive writing cryptically announced: Party is Elsewhere.